CZ-NIC/knot/doc/reference.rst

 timer-db-sync
 -------------

-Specifies when the zone timers shall be written into persistent Timer Database.
+Specifies when zone timers should be written to the persistent timer database.

 Possible values:

-- ``never`` - Never, the zone timers are cleared upon server restart.
+- ``never`` – Never; zone timers are cleared upon server restart.
-- ``shutdown`` - Once when the server is shut down.
+- ``shutdown`` – Written once when the server is shut down.
-- ``immediate`` - For each zone separately whenever their timers are modified.
+- ``immediate`` – Each zone writes its timers whenever they are modified.
 (Might slow down zones' events if many configured.)
-- ``continuous`` - Special thread continously iterating through the set of configured zones and writing timers.
+- INT – A dedicated thread continuously iterates through the configured zones and writes their timers at the specified interval (in seconds).
-- ``each-minute`` - Similarly, but with one-minute interval between iterations.
-- ``each-hour`` - Similarly, but with one-hour interval between iterations.

 *Default:* ``shutdown``